hpcleuven/VscDocumentation/source/compute/software/containers.rst

 overlays), so they do not have to exist in the image.
 For example, to mount the ``$VSC_SCRATCH`` directory, you would use::

-   $ singularity  exec  -B $VSC_SCRATCH:/scratch  grace.sif  xmgrace
+   $ apptainer  exec  -B $VSC_SCRATCH:/scratch  grace.sif  xmgrace

 Your ``$VSC_SCRATCH`` directory is now accessible from within the image in the directory ``/scratch``.